commstools/citools-old.org/content/en/toolkits/protein/glossary/index.md

 Protein is found in nearly all foods.
 However, the term "protein" is often used incorrectly to refer to certain protein-rich foods.
 This may be due to nutritional illiteracy, an attempt to elicit confirmation bias by using scientific terms, or a combination of such factors.

 {{< alert icon="👉" >}}
-See [this example](/toolkits/protein/examples#protein-is-a-nutrient-not-a-food) for a case when misuse of "protein" caused a mainstream media outlet to publish false and misleading information in a major feature--including its subtitle.
+See [this example](/toolkits/protein/examples#protein-is-a-nutrient-not-a-food) for a case when misuse of "protein" caused a mainstream media outlet to publish false and misleading information in a major feature--including in its subtitle.
 {{< /alert >}}

 ## Signaling